deepayan/deepayan.github.io/covid-19/doubling.md

 xyplot(tdouble ~ date | reorder(region, tdouble, function(x) -length(x)),
        data = devolution, type = "o", pch = 16, grid = TRUE, ## ylim = c(NA, 20),
        as.table = TRUE, between = list(x = 0.5, y = 0.5),
+       scales = list(alternating = 3, x = list(rot = 45)),
        abline = list(v = as.Date("2020-01-23"), col = "grey50", lwd = 2, lty = 3))
 ```

 ![plot of chunk unnamed-chunk-10](figures/doubling-unnamed-chunk-10-1.png)
-\

 Again, it is too early to say much.
-The initial steep climb is
+The initial steep climb in several
-probably due to delay in starting to test, but generally things don't
+states is probably due to delay in starting to test, but generally
-look good, with the doubling time at around 5 days or less everywhere
+things don't look good, with the doubling time at around 5 days or
-as of now.
+less everywhere as of now.